rjohnston6/ai-infra-monitoring/nxos_telegraf/README.md

 Additionally, if using self-signed certificates as outlined above the certificate will need to be exported and saved locally to allow the Telegraf instance to securely connect to the remote switches.
 A empty `trusted_certs.pem` file is included in the repo that each certificate can be saved in.
 For multiple devices save all certificates in the file creating a certificate chain.

+### Configure Telegraf
+Telegraf is an open-source server agent used for collecting metrics.
+In this scenario the official Telegraf container is used to simplify the deployment of the collector.
+A single container is used to collect the telemetry from the switchs and export the data to a InfluxDB instance.

+> [!NOTE]
+> The below instructions uses a compose file to deploy the container, the information can be added to the larger compose file used in the base_tig_stack directory in the root of the project if wanting to run on the same host with the InfluxDB and Grafana container.
+Instructions for consolidation are not included.

+#### Configure Telegraf Configuration File
+The following steps are needed to adjust the Telegraf configuration file `telegraf.conf` included in the directory.

 <!-- Roadmap -->
 ## Roadmap